 - Small salmon: salmon measuring at least 30 cm and less than 63 cm

-To learn about other limits applicable to Atlantic salmon, go to Quotas and length limits.
+To learn about other limits applicable to Atlantic salmon, select your fishing zone.